JBEI/ice/README.txt

 Eclipse, which are changing constantly.
 The most reliable but somewhat cumbersome way is to use the included maven jetty plugin:

 1.4.1.
-Download sources and set up maven (see below).
+Download sources and set up Maven (see below).
 1.4.2.
 Import as Existing Project in Eclipse.
 1.4.3.
-In Eclipse, go to Run-> External Tools->External Tools
+Go to Run-> External Tools->External Tools Configuration and
-       Configuration and create a new setup.
+       create a new setup.
 Enter your mvn location (/usr/bin/mvn for linux) and the arguments "jetty:run" 1.4.3.1 Select the Environment tab and add a new variable.
     MAVEN_OPTS: -Xdebug -Xnoagent -Djava.compiler=NONE -Xrunjdwp:transport=dt_socket,address=4000,server=y,suspend=y
 1.4.4.
 Go to Run->Debug Configurations and create a new debug
        configuration of the type Remote Java Application.
 Use the standard connection and port 4000 (as specified in 2.1 above).
-Check Allow termination of remote VM.
+       Check Allow Termination of remote VM.
 In the Source tab, add the ice src directory.
 1.4.5.
-This will create what looks like another workspace.
+This will create what looks like another project.
 Click its
        properties, Java Build Path, select the Projects tab, and add the gd-ice project.
-This
-       will link the sources.
+This will link the sources.
 1.4.6.
 Select Run->External Tools and run jetty
 1.4.7.
 Select Run->Debug Configurations and select your debug
        configuration.

-If run once, they can be launched by pushing the Run External and Debug buttons.
+If run once, they can be launched again by clicking the Run External and then the Debug buttons.

 ==========================